rpadma/NaiveBayes-WebCrawler/Readme.txt

-Implemented Naïve Bayes algorithm using Hadoop Framework to train my model and a Java program to evaluate test results based on trained data.
+Implemented NaÃ¯ve Bayes algorithm using Hadoop Framework to train my model and a Java program to evaluate test results based on trained data.
 Paintings are classified into 5 class (Abstract Art, Fine Art, Pop Art, Street Art, Modern Art) based on the Keywords associated with Painting.
 As part of data collection, I had written a web crawler for the website https://www.saatchiart.com/ using Scrapy python framework to collect 400k Painting data.

 Note :